 Vitamin C – Adrenal glands have a very high content of ascorbic acid (vitamin C).
 This vitamin helps stimulate adrenal glands into producing more of the disease fighting hormone cortin.
 A continued stressful environment depletes Vitamin C reserves and increases the tendency for infection and disease.
 Good sources of Vitamin C include citrus fruits, melons, apricots, strawberries, berries, green vegetables, sweet peppers, and particularly tomatoes

 Taixi, or Kidney 3, is the source point of the Kidney meridian and the Master Source Point over all Source Points.
 It is an excellent point to massage yourself whenever feeling fatigued.

 To locate Taixi first locate the medial malleolus, that bone on the inner ankle.
 Then locate the Achilles tendon that runs down the back of the ankle.
 Directly between these you will feel a hollow tender area when you press.
 Now massage the area behind your inside ankle between the bone and the Achilles tendon.

 Coconut Oil for Thyroid Health

+Coconut oil is beneficial for many health challenges including thyroid imbalances.
+It can be beneficial to be taken as a nutritional supplement and is also an excellent oil for cooking.
 Coconut is a saturated fat, but it is different from fats like butter in that it a medium- chain triglycerides, (MCT) rather than a long chain triglyceride, (LCT).
 MCT’s are metabolized differently from LCT’s and do not raise cholesterol levels.
 Coconut oil is about 50% Lauric Acid.
 High levels of Lauric acid can be found in mother’s breast milk.
 It’s properties also help boost immune function.